ColinMaudry/sparql-router/README.md

 https://sparql-router.herokuapp.com

 You can create new queries through this form.
-Authentication is currently disabled.
+Authentication is disabled in the demo:

 https://sparql-router.herokuapp.com/#!/canned_query/post_tablesOrGraphs_name